irondrive/andromeda-server/README.md

 2. Run `./andromeda-install core install-all` to install the database tables for all apps that exist.
 It returns a list of all installed apps mapped their specific install output.
 Apps can also be installed separately, e.g. `core install` or `accounts install`.
 Apps can have database dependencies that may dictate installation order.
 The `core install-all` command can take any parameter needed by an individual app.
 3. Run `./andromeda-server core scanapps --enable` to enable all apps that exist.
 It returns a list of enabled apps.

 Note the install commands are allowed by any user on any interface when required, so it is recommended to have public web access disabled during install.
-It can also be permanently disabled for HTTP by adding `<?php define('ALLOW_HTTP_INSTALL',false)` to `Andromeda/userInit.php`.
+It can also be permanently disabled for HTTP by adding `<?php define('ALLOW_HTTP_INSTALL',false);` to `Andromeda/userInit.php`.
 Or you can just delete the install.php entry point if you will only be using CLI for install/upgrade.

 Note that MySQL does not support transactions for queries that modify table structure.
 If an install/upgrade fails midway, the database may be left in an inconsistent state.